A guide to types of federal financial aid for college students

 Getting college scholarships can be a challenging task for any student.
 Consider these tips to help you get the most out of your scholarship search.

 * Citizens Scholarship: No purchase necessary.
 Void where prohibited.
-The Citizens Scholarship Sweepstakes is open to legal residents of the 50 United States, D.C., and U.S. Territories, who are 16 years of age or older, are students, or prospective students, or parents or legal guardians of students intending to enroll or enrolled at least half-time in an accredited undergraduate/graduate post-secondary institution.
-To be eligible for a chance to win the Citizens Building the Workforce of the Future Scholarship entrants must be from an underrepresented or a low-income community as described in the Official Rules.
-Sweepstakes begins at 12:00 AM ET on 7/1/24 and ends at 11:59 PM ET on 3/31/25.
+The Citizens Scholarship Sweepstakes is open to legal residents of the 50 United States, D.C., and U.S. Territories, who are 18 years of age or older, are students, or prospective students, or parents or legal guardians of students intending to enroll or enrolled at least half-time in an accredited undergraduate/graduate post-secondary institution.
+Sweepstakes begins at 5:01 PM ET on 3/31/26 and ends at 5:00 PM ET on 3/31/27.
 Sponsored by Citizens.
 See Official Rules for details.

 College Raptor, Inc. is a wholly owned subsidiary of Citizens Bank, N.A.
 (Citizens).